sheabunge/visual-term-description-editor/readme.txt

 == Description ==

 Replaces the term description editor with the WordPress TinyMCE visual editor, allowing you to use HTML in term descriptions and write them in rich text.
+Works on all taxonomies, including tags, categories and link categories, as well as custom taxonomies.

 This plugin is multisite-compatible; if you would like to use it on every blog, network activate the plugin from the network dashboard.
 Otherwise, activate the plugin for individual sites.